bartbutenaers/node-red-contrib-button-events/README.md

 ```
 The detected event name will also be displayed in the status of the node.

+REMARK: that you need to specify (in the config screen) for every required event, on which output it needs to be sent!
+So by default this node won't have any outputs.

 ## Timelines

 The following timelines show how the button input is watched in the specified time intervals, and when which events are send in the output message.
 The low-level events (which normally won't be used) are shown in blue, while the important user intent events are shown in red.